Can kittens eat cat food?

 Mother’s milk is an important source of nutrition during the early days and weeks of your kitten’s life, but as your kitten grows it’s essential that they develop a healthy appetite for solid foods and begin to wean.
 Most kittens will steadily wean themselves (with some help from mum) onto a kitten food, and eventually won’t need their mother’s milk anymore.

 The litter becomes less enamoured with mum’s teats and begins to show interest in their mother’s food, stealing mouthfuls and enjoying meat rather than milk.
 Weaning tends to happen at around four weeks of age, so good quality kitten food should begin to be available around this age.

 What happens if my kitten eats cat food by accident?

 A little bit of cat food won’t do your kitten any harm, don’t panic.
 Prolonged feeding of adult food won’t help them grow into the best version of themselves, but the occasional nibble of adult food won’t cause a problem.
 Make sure you’ve got a good supply of kitten food in the cupboard so you won’t be caught short if stocks are running low, and aim to keep their brand and type the same.

 What would happen if I fed my kitten cat food all the time?

-It’s very important to give your kitten a healthy and balanced diet, and it’s better to feed him commercial food that is specifically designed to be enjoyed by a kitten.
-Feeding your kitten some cat food once or twice in a month will not stunt his development but to make a regular thing of it will.
-Malnutrition can be turned around but the effect it has on cat’s immunity and general health are long-lasting.
+If malnutrition is left untreated for a long time, multiple organ failure may occur.
+Nutrition is as important to kittens as it is to children.
+It’s crucial to give your kitten a healthy and balanced diet, and commercial food that is specifically designed to be enjoyed by a kitten is always the best option.
+Feeding your kitten some cat food occasionally will not stunt his development but to make a regular thing of it will.
+Poor nutrition and its effects can be overcome but the impacts on immunity and general health may be long-lasting.